plan

 Refine a draft task specification into a fully planned, implementation-ready task through multi-agent analysis, architecture synthesis, and quality-gated verification.

-• Purpose - Transform draft task into complete specification with architecture, implementation steps, parallelization, and verification rubrics
+• Purpose - Transforms a draft task into a complete specification with architecture, implementation steps, parallelization, and verification rubrics

-• Output - Refined task file moved to .specs/tasks/todo/, plus skill files in .claude/skills/ and analysis files in .specs/analysis/
+• Output - A refined task file moved to .specs/tasks/todo/, plus skill files in .claude/skills/ and analysis files in .specs/analysis/

 /sdd:plan .specs/tasks/draft/add-validation.feature.md [options]